Nayalash/TBD/README.md

 ## Future Of This Project

-- Adding to STEAM platform
+- Adding To The STEAM Platform